Rhino Speech-to-Intent Engine FAQ

 The overall performance depends on various factors such as speaker distance, level/type of noise, room acoustics, quality of the microphone, and audio frontend algorithms used (if any).
 It is usually best to try out our technology in your target environment using freely available sample models.
 Additionally, we have published an open-source benchmark of our Speech-to-Intent software in a noisy environment, which can be used as a reference.

-Does Picovoice Speech-to-Intent software work in presence of noise and reverberation?
+Does Picovoice Speech-to-Intent software work in the presence of noise and reverberation?

 Yes, Rhino is resilient to noise, reverberation, and other acoustic artifacts.
 We have done rigorous performance benchmarking on Rhino and published the results publicly.
 Also, the audio data and the code used for benchmarking have been made publicly available under the Apache 2.0 license to reproduce the results.